The-Marcy-Lab-School/react-express-auth/README.md

      - **Region**: `US East (Ohio)`
      - **Instance Type**: Free
    - Select <kbd>Create Database</kbd>
-   - Keep the created page open.
-You will need the `Internal Database URL` value from this page for the next step
+   - Keep the created database page open.
+You will need the `Internal Database URL` value from this page for step 4
 3. Deploy Your Express Server
    - https://dashboard.render.com/ and click on <kbd>New +</kbd>
    - Select <kbd>Web Service</kbd>